 We predict weather trends and events by comparing solar patterns and historical weather conditions with current solar activity.

-Deviations from Averages
+Deviations From Averages

-There is some confusion about what our forecasts means, and it’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals.
+It’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals.
 These are based on 30-year statistical averages prepared by government meteorological agencies and updated every 10 years.
 The most recent tabulations span the period 1981 through 2010.

 We believe that nothing in the universe happens haphazardly, that there is a cause-and-effect pattern to all phenomena.
 However, although neither we nor any other forecasters have as yet gained sufficient insight into the mysteries of the universe to predict the weather with total accuracy, our results are almost always very close to our traditional claim of 80 percent.